BrandenMorgan/unit4-techdegree-python/README.md

 # unit4-techdegree-python
- A console application to interact with a stores inventory data
+ A console application to interact with a stores inventory data.
+Using pythons csv and peewee modules, make user friendly database queries through the console that allow for creating, reading, updating and deleting data.